Wild orbits and generalised singularity modules: stratifications and quantisation: Wild Shapovalov forms

-It follows from Lem.~\ref{lem:maximal_proper_submodule_wild} that the unique simple quotient of $M$ is $L = L^{\bm \psi}_{\bm \lambda} \ceqq M \bs N$.
-Finally we can use the Shapovalov form to identify $N$, after establishing the orthogonality properties of the weight-space decomposition, which are a weaker version of the tame case:
+By Lem.~\ref{lem:maximal_proper_submodule_wild}, the \emph{unique} simple quotient of $M$ is $L = L^{\bm \psi}_{\bm \lambda} \ceqq M \bs N$.
+Finally, one can use the Shapovalov form to identify $N$, after establishing the orthogonality properties of the weight-space decomposition, which are a weaker version of the tame case: